apptainer/apptainer-userdocs/definition_files.rst

-   For that type of initialization you can take advantage of some bash features, if the container includes bash (for example alpine does not include bash).
-Apptainer by default will use bash if it is available.
+   For that type of initialization you can take advantage of some bash features, if the container includes bash (for example alpine does not include bash).  {Project} by default will use bash if it is available.
    For non-interactive shells you can in the ``%environment`` section export ``BASH_ENV`` to point to a script to source when the child shell starts.